wpengine/headless-docs/content-engine/README.md

 ## Sync content for the first time

-With Content Engine fully integrated into your WordPress instance, you can sync your data WordPress CLI.
+With Content Engine fully integrated into your WordPress instance, you can sync your data with WordPress CLI.
 Open a terminal on the WordPress instance and enter `wp ce sync data`.

 ![Content Engine sync](/content-engine/images/ce-sync.png)